msu-cmse-courses/cmse495-SS24/0328-Figure_Reproducibility_Review.md

 - Is there anything that needed to be added to the code/instructions to make the project easier to understand?
 - Was there anything you could add to the project to help make the project better?

-This is a group effort, email the report to the instructors and cc the other members of the code development team.
+This is a group effort, use the attached google document to submit the report to the instructors.

 ---